jasagredo/Hume/README.md

 This project implements the [Hungarian method](https://en.wikipedia.org/wiki/Hungarian_algorithm) solver.

-It can handle not balanced cost matrix and is prepared for minimization although maybe in the future it could be extended to support maximization.
+It can handle not balanced cost matrix and is prepared for minimization and maximization.

 ## Installation